 Born Raymond Polanski to Polish-Jewish parents on August 18 1933, he spent the first three years of his life in Paris before the family returned to Poland.

 When the Germans sealed off the Jewish ghetto in Krakow in 1940, his father shouted to Roman to run and he escaped.
+His mother later died in an Auschwitz gas chamber.

 His first full-length feature film after graduation, Knife in the Water, won awards and, most important for Polanski, was his ticket to the West.

-As his reputation grew—first with Repulsion, his study of a woman terrified by sex who becomes a psychotic murderer, and then with the absurdist masterpiece Cul de Sac—Polanski developed a taste for the high life and beautiful women.
+As his reputation grew — first with Repulsion, his study of a woman terrified by sex who becomes a psychotic murderer, and then with the absurdist masterpiece Cul de Sac — Polanski developed a taste for the high life and beautiful women.

 In 1974 Polanski had another major Hollywood success with Chinatown, a stylish thriller starring Nicholson, but his private life stayed unsettled as he drifted between Paris, Rome and Los Angeles and embarked on numerous short-lived affairs.